tableau/tableau-viz-lwc/README.md

 1. If you are setting up a Developer Edition: go to **Setup**, under **My Domain**, [register a My Domain](https://help.salesforce.com/articleView?id=domain_name_setup.htm&type=5).

+1. Run this command in a terminal to deploy the component.

+    ```
+    sfdx force:source:deploy -p force-app
+    ```
-1. Run this command in a terminal to deploy the app.
-Replace `username` with the login name you use for `mydevorg`.
+    If see an error message that asks you to specify a username or OAuth options, use the following command and replace `username` with the login name you use for `mydevorg`.

     ```
     sfdx force:source:deploy -p force-app -u username